input-output-hk/mithril/docs/website/root/mithril/threat-model.md

 :::

-All mithril signers and mithril clients connect to a single aggregator using HTTP over TLS.
+All Mithril signers and Mithril clients connect to a single aggregator using HTTP over TLS.

-Registering a Mithril signing key means that a signer sends its corresponding verification key to the aggregator, for the purpose of distribution to all other mithril signers.
+Registering a Mithril signing key means that a signer sends its corresponding verification key to the aggregator, for the purpose of distribution to all other Mithril signers.

-A mithril aggregator coordinates creation of signatures by all registered signers.
+A Mithril aggregator coordinates creation of signatures by all registered signers.
 Mithril signers do ask the aggregater whether a signature is pending on a regular basis.
 The aggregator responds with information what to sign and a list of public information about all registered signers.

-Each mithril signer verifies the information, produces a signature of the requested information to sign and submits that to the aggregator (which verifies the signature being correct upon receiving).
+Each Mithril signer verifies the information, produces a signature of the requested information to sign and submits that to the aggregator (which verifies the signature being correct upon receiving).

 The aggregator repeatedly checks whether enough valid signatures (to reach the quorum) are available to aggregate a Mithril stake-based multi-signature into a certificate.

 Mithril certificates are certifying some chain data using an aggregated multi-signature verification key and are chained up to some genesis certificate, which is signed by a genesis signing key.

-Mithril clients do connect to an aggregator using HTTP over TLS to query mithril certificates for certified chain data and locate artifacts.
+Mithril clients do connect to an aggregator using HTTP over TLS to query Mithril certificates for certified chain data and locate artifacts.

-A mithril client can verify the received mithril certificate is linked to other certificates up to the genesis certificate and can be verified using the Mithril genesis verification key (see [details](https://mithril.network/doc/mithril/mithril-protocol/certificates/)).
+A Mithril client can verify the received Mithril certificate is linked to other certificates up to the genesis certificate and can be verified using the Mithril genesis verification key (see [details](https://mithril.network/doc/mithril/mithril-protocol/certificates/)).

 :::info To do